 There are points for every lecture that contribute to class participation.

-- Complete lecture quiz before next lecture or lab
+Complete lecture quiz before next lecture.

 Make sure you call any problems with grading to our attention immediately